UnitConversion/unitConversion/documents/activeinterlock/dataapi.rst

-Data API
+The Data API
 =============================

-Dataapi is a layer between RESTful Interface at the top and RDB database at the bottom.
-It directly communicates to RDB database and returns its data.
-It is implemented in Python.
+The dataapi is a layer between the RESTful Interface at the top and the relational database at the bottom.
+It communicates directly with the relational database and returns data retrieved from the database.
+The dataapi is implemented in Python.

-Data API library
+The Data API library
 -----------------

 .. automodule:: pyactiveinterlock.epsai